jimhigson/oboe.js/writing/main/4b_Application_and_Reflection.md

 various parts up.
 Since oboe is predominantly event/stream based, once wired up little intervention is needed from the controller.
 Ie, A knows how to listen for ??? events but is unintested who fired them.

+Local event bus Why?
+Makes testing easy (just put appropriate event on the bus rather than trying to fake calls from linked stubs).
+Decouples, avoids parts having to locate or be passed other parts.
+Wouldn't scale indefinately, does provide something of a mingled-purpose space.
+Why not more direct event passing without a separate event bus (ie, everything as an emitter and reciever of events?)

 Grunt
 -----